-If you’re among the 7 million Americans enrolled in the Qualified Medicare Beneficiary (QMB) Program, providers aren’t allowed to bill you for medical services and items that Medicare covers.
-This means you can’t be billed for Medicare deductibles, coinsurance, and copayments.
+If you’re among the 7.5 million people in the Qualified Medicare Beneficiary (QMB) Program, Medicare providers aren’t allowed to bill you for services and items Medicare covers, including deductibles, coinsurance, and copayments.
 If a provider asks you to pay, that’s against the law.

-Here are 3 tips if you get a bill for these charges:
+If you get a bill for these charges:

-- If the medical provider won’t stop billing you, call 1-800-MEDICARE (1-800-633-4227).
+- If your provider won’t stop billing you, call us at 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.
-The agent can confirm that you have QMB.
-Medicare can also ask the provider to stop improper billing, and refund any incorrect payments you made.
+We can confirm that you’re in the QMB Program.
+We can also ask your provider to stop billing you, and refund any payments you’ve already made.

 - If you have a problem with a debt collector, you can send a complaint to the Consumer Financial Protection Bureau (CFPB) online or call the CFPB toll-free at (855) 411-2372.
 TTY users can call (855) 729-2372.
 CFPB will forward your complaint to the debt collection company and work to get you a response from them.